billfitzgerald/infosec-primer/testing_scenarios.md

 TLS protects the integrity of internet communications in two important ways: Adding trust that the messages are coming from the authentic source and have not been tampered with, and protecting the privacy of the message contents from others who may access network traffic.

 The [certificate](glossary.md#h.glossary-certificate) mechanism creates a registration system that adds trust that the internet service is not being impersonated by someone else.
 There are also Message Integrity checks that protect against someone tampering with the message between the sender and receiver.
-(This is known as a [Man-in-the-middle attack](glossary.md#h.glossary-man-in-the-middle) attack).
+(This is known as a [man-in-the-middle attack](glossary.md#h.glossary-man-in-the-middle) attack).
 In most cases these checks are implemented within the browser or mobile app and are not easily observed by end users.

 TLS uses encryption to protect sensitive data from unauthorized viewing by those who can observe network traffic.
 A common situation where encryption is important is a shared wifi hotspot such as a coffeehouse, airport or public library.
 Communications sent without encryption can be captured and freely read by others who are on the same network.
-For example, without TLS, a user's login ID and password could be [snooped](glossary.md#h.glossary-snooping) by someone on the network, or a user's [authentication cookie](glossary.md#h.glossary-auth-cookie) could be stolen and used in a [session hijacking](glossary.md#h.glossary-session-hijack) attack that allows an adversary to take control of someone's account (more information on authentication and [cookies](glossary.md#h.glossary-cookies) is included in section E5 [Authentication token and cookie handling](testing_scenarios.md#h.testing-auth-token)).
+For example, without TLS, a user's login ID and password could be [snooped](glossary.md#h.glossary-snooping) by someone on the network, or a user's [authentication cookie](glossary.md#h.glossary-auth-cookie) could be stolen and used in a [session hijacking](glossary.md#h.glossary-session-hijack) attack that allows an adversary to take control of someone's account (more information on authentication and [cookies](glossary.md#h.glossary-cookies) is included in section E5 [Authentication Token and Cookie Handling](testing_scenarios.md#h.testing-auth-token)).

 Using a browser, a user can check whether https is in use by looking at a web page's URL.
 If the URL starts with *https://*, then the site is using a secure connection, if it begins with *http://* it is not.
 This is a good basic check, but proxy logs of all of the application's requests must be examined (as described in this section) to get the full measure of https usage by an application.